scalavision/bash4s/README.md

 It should compile, run and print : `0` to the screen.

-`0` is the `successful` result type, returned by the shell from running the script in the background (this way of running it is blocking!).
+`0` is the `successful` result type, returned by the shell from running the script in the background (also this way of running it is blocking!).

 Other good editors supported by `metals` (scala language server) are: